Looking-Glass/Welcome/readme.md

 # Hello!

-We are Looking Glass, your friendly holo-hacker crew and makers of the HoloPlayer One.
-We're guessing you're here to grab the HoloPlay SDK, which you can download over at our forums under releases: http://forum.lookingglassfactory.com/t/holoplay-sdk-download/179
+We're Looking Glass Factory, creators of the Looking Glass holographic display (www.lookingglassfactory.com) and HoloPlayer One interactive lightfield dev kit.
+We're guessing you're here to grab one of our SDKs, which you can download over at our Forum:

+Looking Glass Unity SDK:  http://forum.lookingglassfactory.com/t/getting-started-with-the-looking-glass-unity-sdk-aka-holoplay-sdk/824

+HoloPlayer One Unity SDK:  http://forum.lookingglassfactory.com/t/holoplay-sdk-download/179

-If you're looking for the getting started guide, that can be found here: https://blog.lookingglassfactory.com/getting-started-with-the-holoplay-sdk-dc9aab12b50e
+If you're looking for the Getting Started Guide for the Looking Glass, that can be found here:

-We aim to share the source for the apps we've developed in-house, so most of those can be found here: http://forum.lookingglassfactory.com/c/holoplayer-one-releases

-It's preferable to download the source from that releases page rather than what you find here on our GitHub page.
-That way you can be sure which version of the HoloPlay SDK they are running on and that the source code was from a stable build, which you can also download from the same page.
+Standard Looking Glass Getting Started Guide:  https://blog.lookingglassfactory.com/the-looking-glass-a-setup-guide-1a25d1c7bbd9
+Large Looking Glass Getting Started Guide:  https://blog.lookingglassfactory.com/the-large-looking-glass-a-quick-setup-guide-113c751ca04e

 As always, get in touch with us if you have any questions or suggestions! info@lookingglassfactory.com